godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> You are now, and you do become, what you think about.
+> Be not glad at the misfortune of another, though he may be your enemy.
-> — *Earl Nightingale*
+> — *George Washington*

-_Last updated: Thu Jul 24 02:04:43 UTC 2025_
+_Last updated: Thu Jul 24 17:39:07 UTC 2025_
 <!-- END_QUOTE -->

 <hr>